nationalarchives/ds-etna-search-plan/README.md

 ### 0.0.0 Project outset

-This [version](Iterations/0.0.0/) shows the existing Etna pages at the project outset.
-Search is not represented.
+This [version](Iterations/0.0.0/) shows high-level assumptions about the scope of this phase of work and a **very** high level representation of a user flow.